keu/docs/guides/custom-xcom-backends.md

 1. Configure your backend.
 See [Set up an XCom backend](#set-up-an-xcom-backend).
 2. Open an existing Astronomer project, or initialize a new one using `astro dev init`.
 3. Add the XCom backend Python file with serialization and deserialization methods to the `include/` directory of your Astronomer project.
 4. Add the `AIRFLOW__CORE_XCOM_BACKEND` environment variable to your Astronomer project.
 For this example, it be `AIRFLOW__CORE__XCOM_BACKEND=include.s3_xcom_backend.S3XComBackend`.
-There are a few ways to add an environment variable to your Astronomer Deployment, which are detailed in the [Environment Variables guide](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).
-In this example, you added the variable to your Dockerfile.
+There are a few ways to add an environment variable to your Astronomer Deployment, which are detailed in the [Environment Variables guide](https://docs.astronomer.io/astro/environment-variables).
+This example assumes that you added the variable to your Dockerfile.
 5. Deploy your project code to Astronomer, or start Airflow locally by running `astro dev start`.
 6. Add an Airflow connection to connect to your backend.
 If you are using a secrets backend with Astronomer, you can add the connection there.
 7. Test your new XCom backend by running the following sample DAG.